franko/gsl-shell/doc/user-manual/graphics.rst

    A text object is used to display a text.
    This class of graphical object is special because it is not a shape that is resized rigidly with the window, the text is always displayed with the same size in pixel.
-   Becasue of this difference a text object should be subject only to post-transforms.
+   Because of this difference a text object should be subject only to post-transforms.

    .. attribute:: angle